MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 - *Monitor and adjust your spending*: Continuously monitor and analyze spending patterns, value delivery, and risk factors.
 Regularly review and adjust your spending optimization strategies as the needs of the environment and business evolve.

-- *Restrict available regions*: Consider the potential benefit of running preproduction environments in different regions where Azure resources might be cheaper.
-Restrict preproduction deployments to these regions to optimize the cost of these environments.

 ### Optimize the production environment

 Optimizing costs in the production environment involves implementing strategies to reduce unnecessary expenses and improve operational efficiencies.
 Focus on differentiating production deployments and meeting the needs of users.
 Here are recommendations for optimizing the production environment: